 Then hull and slice your strawberries in half.

-Place your cut strawberries, dressing and shredded lime leaves in a large mixing bowl and mix well to combine.
+Place your cut strawberries, dressing and shredded lime leaves in a large mixing bowl.

 - as a topping for granola or muesli for breakfast